About Me

 Like many who love cinema, I was devastated when Stanley Kubrick unexpectedly died in March of 1999.

 Kubrick is known for his highly calculated approach to filmmaking - both in terms of narrative and aesthetics.
-The preciseness of the Kubrick's approach to cinema sugges that his movies as being cold and vapid, which is, for example, evident in his symmetrical photography.
+The preciseness of the Kubrick's approach to cinema suggests that his movies as being cold and vapid, which is, for example, evident in his symmetrical photography.
 At the same time, there is also an argument to be made that Kubrick's films are very much about what makes us human.

 A theme that repeats itself in Kubrick films are the dangers of systems such as war, computers or even the family.
 And Kubrick likes to show the consequences when human emotions circulate within these systems.
 For example, when a character expresses an emotion, it tends to feel strange or out of a place.
 A notable example is Jack Torrance (Jack Nicholson) over-acting or melodramatic conversation with Brady the bartender in The Shining.
 Or, even better, the scene where Jack and Wendy (Shelley Duvall) debate over the state of their son Danny.